-Confusion always occurs to similar terms, and people consider both the items the same.
-As we all know, both the terms motif and theme are very similar to each other, so many people consider both the terms the same.
+Confusion always occurs to similar terms, and people consider both items the same.
+As we all know, motif and theme are very similar, so many consider both terms the same.

-The term motif refers to symbols of symbols, shapes, sounds, distinct colors, and organized events in a pattern or sequence.
-The term motif also gives a significance, symbolic value, to the theme of a play or a story.
+Motif refers to symbols of symbols, shapes, sounds, distinct colours, and organized events in a pattern or sequence.
+The term motif also gives significance, and symbolic value, to the theme of a play or a story.

 Motif vs Theme

-The difference between motif and theme is that motif is considered to be concrete.
+The difference between motif and theme is that motif is considered concrete.
 On the other hand, the theme is considered to be abstract.
-The term theme considers being a central idea or main idea that the writer gives through his or her literary work.
-It is considered to be a plot of the events which will make up the story.
+The term theme considers a central idea or main idea that the writer gives through his or her literary work.
+It is considered a plot of the events that will make up the story.
 So the theme is considered to be the main event of the story.

 Comparison Table